How to Grow Your Own Sprouts at Home

-When the leaves have turned green, the spouts are ready to rinse and eat.
+When the leaves have turned green, the fresh sprouts are ready to rinse in a salad spinner and eat.
 Refrigerate until ready to use.

 Recipes with Sprouts

-In this healthy BLT recipe, we use a creamy avocado spread flavored with garlic and basil, and add sprouts.
+In this healthy BLT recipe, we use a creamy avocado spread flavored with garlic and basil and add broccoli sprouts.
 Look for sprouted-wheat bread in the frozen section or with other specialty breads at your grocery store.